olahsymbo/dasa/README.md

 > arXiv:[2608.25710](https://arxiv.org/abs/2608.25710) \[cs.CV], 26 Aug 2026

 Most augmentation pipelines apply the same transformation budget to every training image, or adapt it from a single signal such as loss.

-DASA treats augmentation as a **resource to allocate**: it scores each training sample on four complementary difficulty signals — prediction ambiguity, optimization difficulty, class rarity, and boundary complexity — combines them into a normalized score `d_i ∈ [0, 1]`, and maps that score to a per-sample augmentation strength `s_i`.
+DASA treats augmentation as a **resource to allocate**: it scores each training sample on four complementary difficulty signals such as prediction ambiguity, optimization difficulty, class rarity, and boundary complexity, combines them into a normalized score `d_i ∈ [0, 1]`, and maps that score to a per-sample augmentation strength `s_i`.
 Easy samples stay lightly perturbed; hard samples get stronger geometric and photometric transformations.

-The method is architecture-agnostic — no changes to the segmentation network — and is evaluated here on U-Net, DeepLabV3-ResNet50, and SegFormer-B0 across Oxford-IIIT Pet (3-class trimap) and binary Pascal VOC.
+The method is architecture-agnostic, requires no changes to the segmentation network and is evaluated here on U-Net, DeepLabV3-ResNet50, and SegFormer-B0 across Oxford-IIIT Pet (3-class trimap) and binary Pascal VOC.